Build Scripts

 Build scripts can generate an arbitrary set of metadata in the form of key-value pairs.
 This metadata is set with the cargo::metadata=KEY=VALUE instruction.

 The metadata is passed to the build scripts of dependent packages.
-For example, if the package bar depends on foo, then if foo generates key=value as part of its build script metadata, then the build script of bar will have the environment variables DEP_FOO_KEY=value.
+For example, if the package foo depends on bar, which links baz, then if bar generates key=value as part of its build script metadata, then the build script of foo will have the environment variables DEP_BAZ_KEY=value (note that the value of the links key is used).
 See the “Using another sys crate” for an example of how this can be used.

 Note that metadata is only passed to immediate dependents, not transitive dependents.